Computable Accountability

 Part Three: Deep Dive

-Eight standalone topics for deeper exploration — not sequential, but driven by audience interest.
-Each examines a specific mechanism: how the primitives work, what they cost, how they resist attack, and how they map to regulation.
+Standalone topics for deeper exploration — not sequential, but driven by audience interest.
+Each examines a specific mechanism: how the primitives work, what they cost, how they resist attack, and how they map to governance.

 ∼60 minutes